Rayllienstery/UnitTesting/README.md

 **UnitTesting** is a modern iOS Swift project demonstrating Clean Architecture and MVVM, with a strong focus on 100% unit test coverage for business logic and ViewModels.
 This project is designed as a reference for both beginners and experienced developers on how to structure, write, and maintain effective unit tests in Swift.

+A minimal example of a testable Swift Package with basic unit and integration tests.

+This repository demonstrates:

+- how to write clean, minimal unit tests using `XCTest`
+- how to structure a testable Swift Package
+- a simple integration test example to show how components work together

+The goal is to keep the base understandable for beginners without overengineering, while being clean enough to be appreciated by senior developers.

+No third-party dependencies.
+Just Swift and `XCTest`.

 ---

 ## Project Structure